neilpl24/neilpl24.github.io/index.markdown

 ---
 layout: home
-title: Home
 permalink: /stor565/
 ---

 # STOR 565 Final Project -- Team Name

-Welcome to our final project!
+Welcome to our final project site!
+We will be posting biweekly updates about our project which you can view below.

-## Goals and Motivations